 The most commonly used Tennessee bills of sale are a general bill of sale, a bill of sale for a motor vehicle (which must be notarized), a bill of sale for a boat (which must be notarized), and a bill of sale for a gun.

-Generally, no. However, each county sets their own standards.
+Generally, no. However, each county sets its own standards.
 You can learn more about the boat registration process by contacting your County Clerk's office.
 You can also check out this page maintained by the Tennessee Wildlife Resources Agency which provides basic information and encourages you to contact the County Clerk.

-No, a Tennessee bill of sale is not required to register a gun.
+No. A Tennessee bill of sale is not required to register a gun.
 Guns are not registered in a traditional sense in Tennessee.